ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 - As a user, I can blacklist people so that I can maintain privacy. **100 points**
 - As a developer, I can improve the whitelist function by allowing to add people from contacts or numbers with symbols. **100-300 points**
 - As a developer, I can make a blacklist function to be able to stop specific numbers from using the app's functions.
 When the blacklist setting is on, the whitelist setting is automatically turned off. **100 points**
--Further issues and point values can be found in the issues section of the repo.
+- Further issues and point values can be found in the issues section of the repo.

 <h2>F16 Final Remarks</h2>
+Currently, everything in the code that is a part of the implemented methods and implemented user stories works!
+The app compiles and runs and all of these functions return the correct output.
+Additionally, leniancy has been implemented to make the commands less strict, so texting a variation of the commands will either provide the help text or still continue to work.

+Potential features to be added:

+Existing bugs:

+Opportunities for refactoring:

+Advice for working with code/legacy code in general: